Call 2012: Tenders

 In general, public procurement procedures start with the publication of the contract notice in the ‘S’ series of the Official Journal.
 It can be found online and free of charge in the Tenders Electronic Daily (TED) on www.ted.europa.eu.

 The contract notice specifies the subject, the estimated value of the purchase and indicates the deadline for submitting an offer.
-The documents containing the conditions for submission will be available for downloading on the website of the Executive Agency for Health and Consumers.
+The documents containing the conditions for submission will be available for downloading on the website of the Consumers, Health and Food Executive Agency.

 The received offers will be evaluated against the criteria indicated in the tender specifications and the contract will be awarded to the selected tenderer.